The University has the following licence subscriptions:

 All digital/scanned copies made for teaching purposes must be reported to the CLA.

-A report of all new scans made between June 2020 and May 2021 should be sent to the University’s Licence Co-ordinator at email@example.com by June 2021.
+A report of all scans made between 1 June 2021 and 31 May 2022 should be sent to the University’s Licence Co-ordinator at firstname.lastname@example.org by 1 June 2022.

 Please note, if your scans are hosted on ORLO (Oxford Reading Lists Online) there is no need to send a separate submission.
 ORLO will automatically generate a list that the University's Licence Co-ordinator will edit and send to the CLA.